marcpage/stock_correlation/README.md

 The *distance* between circles represents how closely their movements correlate with eachother.
 The closer the circles are, the more closely their movements correlate with eachother.

 <img width="944" alt="Screen Shot 2021-09-06 at 2 55 58 PM" src="https://user-images.githubusercontent.com/695749/132262283-421e8568-1b61-47f1-800c-6693c81316a2.png">

+## How I use this tool

+I grab a bunch of Market Capitalization Weighted Index ETFs and pass them all on the command line.
+I then look for reasons to remove some (simplify my portfolio).
+If there is a grouping, I remove the redder (higher expense ratio), smaller (lower dividend) ones.
+It is not an exact science, just gut feel.
+I then run the tool again with the new list.
+I keep going until it gets hard to justify removing anymore.